Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Cincinnati's games have gone over 37.5 points in 13 of 16 chances this season.

-- The combined points per game average of the two teams, 48.3, is 10.8 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 48.3, is 10.8 points greater than Sunday's over/under.

 - These two squads surrender a combined 44.4 points per game, 6.9 more than this contest's over/under.

-- The Browns and their opponents have scored an average of 45.9 points per game in 2021, 8.4 more than Sunday's total.
+- Browns games this season feature an average total of 45.9 points, a number 8.4 points higher than Sunday's over/under.

-- The 37.5-point total for this game is 9.1 points below the 46.6 points per game average total in Bengals games this season.
+- In 2021, games involving the Bengals have averaged a total of 46.6 points, 9.1 more than the set over/under in this contest.

 Browns stats and trends

-- The Browns have covered the spread once this season when favored by 6 points or more (in three chances).

-- Cleveland's games this year have gone over the total in seven out of 16 opportunities (43.8%).
+- Cleveland's games this year have hit the over in 43.8% of its opportunities (seven times in 16 games with a set point total).

 - This year, the Browns put up just 1.7 fewer points per game (20.5) than the Bengals surrender (22.2).

-- Cleveland is 3-3 against the spread and 4-2 overall in games when it records more than 22.2 points.
+- Cleveland is 3-3 against the spread and 4-2 overall in games when it scores more than 22.2 points.

-- In games that Cleveland totals over 349.3 yards, the team is 5-2 against the spread and 4-3 overall.

-- The Browns have turned the ball over one more time (20 total) than the Bengals have forced a turnover (19) this season.
+- The Browns have turned the ball over 20 times this season, one more turnover than the Bengals have forced (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Bengals.